amaabca/aws-lex-conversation/README.md

   # The conversation instance validates and wraps the Lex input event
   conversation = Aws::Lex::Conversation.new(event: event, context: context)

-  # Return a Close dialog action to our Lex bot to end the conversation
+  # Return a Close dialog action to our Lex bot and end the conversation
   conversation.close(
     fulfillment_state: "Fulfilled",
     messages: [